realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 - Real without being reductionist
 - Humble without being dismissive
 - Analytical without being dehumanizing

+It treats infinities as signals of missing clamps.

+It treats persistence as evidence of bounded transformation.

 It applies epistemic discipline to higher emergent realities.